Wholetime firefighter

 We need people who can think on their feet, quickly weigh up a situation and act accordingly.

-A Wholetime firefighter is employed full time within the Service and will work a shift system at one of the wholetime Stations, of which there are eight within Herefordshire and Worcestershire.
+Is employed full time within the Service and will work a shift system at one of the Wholetime Stations, of which there are eight within Herefordshire and Worcestershire.

 There are a variety of shift patterns which can include weekends, nights, and public holidays – 365 days a year, 24 hours a day, 7 days a week.

-All new trainee firefighters undergo a training programme of approximately, structured to develop the skills, abilities and qualities needed to be a firefighter.
+All new trainee firefighters undergo a training programme of approximately 10 weeks, structured to develop the skills, abilities and qualities needed to be a firefighter.

 Yes, you will need a minimum of two GCSE grades A* to C / grade 9-4 in English and Maths or equivalent.
 If you did not study GCSE’s, or for general information and guidance on qualifications, please visit https://www.gov.uk/what-different-qualification-levels-mean/list-of-qualification-levels.